Jorge-Hoyos/certifications/aws/associate-level/solutions-architect/notes/vpcs.md

 - all subnets have route out to the internet
 - ec2 have public and private IP
 - can be recovered if deleted
+- comes with a default ACL, by default allows all inbound and outbound traffic

 ### Peering